opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 ##############################
 ResEvap Legacy Documentation
 ##############################
+######################
+ResEvap Documentation
+######################

 Introduction
 ==============

-ResEvap is a reservoir evaporation computational utility developed for the reservoirs in the Missouri River basin.
+ResEvap is a reservoir evaporation computational utility originally developed for the reservoirs in the Missouri River basin.
 Development of ResEvap was motivated by the need for accurate estimates of evaporation to properly manage reservoirs, in conjunction with the known limitation of evaporation observations (e.g. Evaporation Pans).
-The underlying algorithm was developed with state-of-the-art evaporation and water temperature modeling techniques, and was subsequently written in Fortran by the USACE :ref:`(Daly 2005) <References>`.
-In order to improve the usability of ResEvap throughout the USACE, the model was converted to Java and Jython/Python by RMA.
-At the time of the original conversion, the desired outcome was a direct translation of the computation logic from Fortran to Java with Jython/Python scripting used to orchestrate the computations.
+The underlying algorithm was developed with state-of-the-art evaporation and water temperature modeling techniques by the USACE :ref:`(Daly 2005) <References>`.
+In order to improve the usability of ResEvap throughout the USACE, the model was converted from Fortran to Java and Jython/Python by RMA in 2015.
-Since that time, a need for documentation of the computational routines within ResEvap has developed, motivating the production of this document.
+Cloud migration efforts and ease of access prompted a new conversion to Java utilizing OpenDCS libraries in 2024 by the USACE.

-This documentation is intended to describe both the core computational functionality, as well as the entry points to the computational routines currently used by the USACE.
-The existing entry point for the ResEvap computations is the Jython Processor, described in the next section.
-Next, the computations, including the evaporation, radiation and vertical temperature profile models are described.
-Descriptions of the computations are supported in `Appendix 1`_ and `Appendix 2`_, which contain variable definitions and constant value listings. `Appendix 3`_ provides example input files.
-`Appendix 4`_ provides recommendations for the existing ResEvap model, and last there is a list of references.
+This documentation is intended to describe the core computational functionality.

+The computations, including the evaporation, radiation, and vertical temperature profile models are described below.
+Descriptions of the computations are supported in `Appendix 1`_ and `Appendix 2`_, which contain variable definitions and constant value listings, and last there is a list of references.

 ResEvap Software Distribution and USAGE
 ========================================